MCloudinC/gcp-rhel-license-explorer-web/README.md

 - Node.js 18+
 - GCP Project with Compute Engine API enabled
 - Service account credentials with appropriate permissions
+- Or, ya know..... use the docker instance

 ### Installation